Case Transfer Criteria and Procedures

 Case-Carrying SCSW Responsibilities

-1. Review that the case and ensure that it is ready for transfer, including disposition of all prior approval requests.
+1. Review the case and ensure that it is ready for transfer, including disposition of all prior approval requests.

 2. If the case is not ready for transfer, return it to the CSW for corrective action.